Here is a list of characters from My Little Pony 'n Friends.

 - Berserk Button: Hydia hates it when her daughters call her "mom" or "mother".

-- Fat and Skinny: Reeka and Draggle.
+- Fat and Skinny: Fat, short Reeka and tall, thin, gangly Draggle.

 - Terrible Trio: Kind of.
 Reeka and Draggle definitely invoke this image with their displays of less than stellar skill, but their mother Hydia is a real threat.

 - Villainous Breakdown: In "The End of Flutter Valley", when the ponies return to Flutter Valley with the Sunstone, seeing her plans crushed at the last moment before victory causes Hydia to break down into fits and have to be carried off by her daughters while crying about how it just isn't fair.

 The witches' giant spider minion, whom they mostly use as heavy muscle and as a guard.